 Within 15 days of receiving a grade for a written assignment, a student may request, in writing, that it be reviewed.
 Initial review may be the original grader, another faculty member, one of the division heads, or Director of CDE.
 Such a review may sustain, raise, or lower the grade.
 Appeals may be carried through the Director of Distance Education to the Provost/Dean of Academics whose decision will be final.
 The final course grade is not subject to review except for computational considerations.

 A Diploma is awarded for satisfactory (overall graduation grade of "B-" or higher and no more than one core course grade in the "C" range) completion of the three core courses.
 Note: In order to qualify for a diploma, no core course can have started before August 1997.

-A Naval War College, College of Naval Command and Staff diploma may be earned through successful completion of all three core courses (S&W, NSDM & JMO) through the fleet seminar program.
+A Naval War College, College of Naval Command and Staff diploma may be earned through successful completion of all three core courses (S&W, TSDM & JMO) through the fleet seminar program.